nuxt/content/starters/docs/content/fetching.md

 ## API

 This module exposes an API in development so you can easily see the JSON of each directory or file, it is available on [http://localhost:3000/_content/](http://localhost:3000/_content/).
-The prefix is `/_content` by default and can be configured with the [apiPrefix](/configuration#apiprefix) property.
+The prefix is `_content` by default and can be configured with the [apiPrefix](/configuration#apiprefix) property.

 Example: